Order $p$ quantum Wasserstein distances from couplings: Applications

+In other words, for any $\rho$, $\sigma$ there exist cq sources $R$ and $S$ with expected outputs $\rho$, $\sigma$ such that the $p^{\text{th}}$ power of the $p^{\text{th}}$-order Wasserstein distance between their expected outputs upper bounds the $(p/3)^{\text{th}}$ moment of the $\epsilon$-approximate gate complexity of transforming between them post-output.
+We note that such a broad application to arbitrary moments is only possible for our $W_p^d$, as existing quantum definitions do not cover beyond $p=1$ and $p=2$.

-Similarly, the $W_\infty^d$ distance gives a lower bound for the highest possible value of $d(r,s)$.
+In the infinite-order setting, the $W_\infty^d$ distance gives a lower bound for the highest possible value of $d(r,s)$.
 It follows from the definition of $W_\infty^d$ that and taking the infimum of the left-hand side over $\mathcal{Q}(\rho,\sigma)$ shows that the bound is sharp.
 Operationally, for the $W_\infty^C$ distance, this means $W_\infty^C(\rho,\sigma)$ is a lower bound for the worst-case scenario cost of transforming $R$ into $S$, post-output.
+For the lower bound, we cannot guarantee an analogue to equation \eqref{eq:op_interpr_lower_bound} as the existence of an optimal transport plan requires continuity of the Wasserstein distances, which is not given (either classically or quantumly) for $p = \infty$.